 Before her election to the Legislative Assembly, she served three terms on the Prince George School Board, the last as chair.
 She also worked with the continuing education department of the Prince George School District, becoming its business manager.
 She was given the B.C.
 Interior, North & Yukon Woman of Distinction Award for her work in public education.

 She was protocol director for the 2001 Special Olympic Summer Games and sat on the boards of Carey Theological College, the Personal Living Choices Society, the Trinity Opportunity Fund Grants Committee and the City of Prince George's Standing Committee on Youth.

-Shirley lives in Prince George with Bill, her husband of more than 30 years and they love spending time with their twin adult children and their families, especially grandsons Caleb and Cooper.
+Shirley lives in Prince George with Bill, her husband of more than 30 years, and they love spending time with their twin adult children and their families, especially their grandsons Caleb and Cooper.